-The pandemic also accelerated the integration of educational technology worldwide.
-While digital tools had slowly gained traction before 2020, adoption was uneven.
-COVID-19 forced an urgent pivot to online instruction, leading to what has been described as the largest digital shift in the history of education.
+The pandemic also accelerated the global integration of educational technology.
+While digital tools had slowly gained traction prior to 2020, their adoption was uneven.
+COVID-19 forced an urgent pivot to online instruction, leading to what has been described as the most significant digital shift in the history of education.
 School systems rapidly invested in hardware, connectivity, and software, with governments and private partners providing devices, internet access, and content delivery platforms (Gopika & Rekha, 2023).
 For example, by 2021, approximately 84% of U.S. school districts had achieved one-to-one device availability at the elementary level (Aristovnik et al., 2023).
-In countries like Paraguay and Lebanon, tablets and mobile data packages were distributed to bridge digital gaps.
+In countries such as Paraguay and Lebanon, tablets and mobile data packages were distributed to bridge the digital divide.
 Commentators claimed that the pandemic had "changed education forever," predicting the permanence of tech-driven practices such as video instruction, digital apps, and online assessments.
-As the emergency subsides, scholars are examining the true effectiveness of these technologies.
-While tech-enabled instructional continuity and innovations like personalized learning, it also revealed deep disparities in access, inconsistent engagement, and growing learning gaps.
+As the emergency subsides, scholars are examining the actual effectiveness of these technologies.
+While tech-enabled instructional continuity and innovations, such as personalised learning, have also revealed deep disparities in access, inconsistent engagement, and growing learning gaps.
 Concerns over screen fatigue, social-emotional development, and digital equity have prompted renewed focus on how, rather than whether, technology should be integrated in education (Ratten, 2023).

-In response to these shifts, this narrative review synthesizes current global research on three pillars of post-pandemic educational change: hybrid teaching, teacher wellbeing, and educational technology integration.
-Drawing on studies from the past decade, particularly 2020–2024, we provide a thematic overview of each topic and examine their interconnections.
+In response to these shifts, this narrative review synthesizes current global research on three key pillars of post-pandemic educational change: hybrid teaching, teacher wellbeing, and educational technology integration.
+Drawing on studies from the past decade, particularly those from 2020 to 2024, we provide a thematic overview of each topic and examine its interconnections.
 The review highlights shared patterns and context-specific challenges across global education systems.
 By consolidating this knowledge, we aim to guide ongoing efforts to build more resilient, equitable, and effective education systems in the aftermath of COVID-19.
 The following sections outline our review methodology, present key findings with summary tables, and offer a critical discussion of what these developments mean for the future of teaching and learning (Gudoniene et al., 2025).

 Methods

-Search Strategy and Selection.
+Search Strategy and Selection

 This narrative review followed a structured search and selection process to identify relevant literature on hybrid teaching, teacher wellbeing, and technology integration in post-pandemic education.
 Given the breadth of the topic, we adopted a comprehensive search strategy across multiple academic databases and professional sources.
 First, we searched peer-reviewed journal databases (including Web of Science, ERIC, PsycINFO, and Scopus) for articles published in the last ten years (2015–2025) using combinations of keywords such as “hybrid learning”, “blended learning”, “COVID-19 education”, “teacher wellbeing”, “teacher stress COVID”, “educational technology COVID”, “online learning outcomes”, and “post-pandemic education”.
-We supplemented this with targeted searches for recent empirical studies (especially 2020–2024) and review articles that could provide higher-level synthesis (e.g., systematic reviews on teacher wellbeing during COVID-19, meta-analyses on online vs. face-to-face learning outcomes, etc.).
-Given the global focus, we intentionally included search terms related to various regions (e.g., “global survey COVID education”, “developing countries digital divide education COVID”) and consulted reports from international organizations like UNESCO, OECD, and UNICEF for broader data on national responses.
+We supplemented this with targeted searches for recent empirical studies (especially those from 2020 to 2024) and review articles that could provide a higher-level synthesis (e.g., systematic reviews on teacher wellbeing during COVID-19, meta-analyses on online versus face-to-face learning outcomes, etc.).
+Given the global focus, we intentionally included search terms related to various regions (e.g., “global survey COVID education”, “developing countries digital divide education COVID”).
+We consulted reports from international organizations such as UNESCO, OECD, and UNICEF for broader data on national responses